F2HEAL/VHP-Vibro-Glove/README.md

 ### 6. Upload the program to the board

+Connect the VHP board to the PC with a micro USB B cable and switch the board ON with its POWER switch.

+Select Board
+"Adafruit Feather nRF52840 Express" and COM Port

 Simply press the upload button at the top of the Arduino IDE (the arrow).

 The Arduino IDE will output information about the compilation and upload. <br>